 - 3.9.
 Students may have their fees paid by a third-party (for example the student's employer or scholarship provider).
 Commonwealth supported students who are sponsored must still complete a mandatory eCAF (see section 3.6) so they can accept their offer of a Commonwealth Supported Place. - 3.10.
 Sponsor arrangements must be set up by a College or the Division of Student Services and Operations using a formal agreement with advice from Legal Services or a financial guarantee.
-This arrangement may or may not include Student Services and Amenities Fees. - 3.11.
+This arrangement may or may not include Student Services and Amenities Fees.

+3.11.
 Sponsor invoices are generated by the Fees Team after the census date for each study period and sponsors are responsible for paying the fees outlined by the due date on their invoice (normally 28 days).

-Fees waived by the University
+Fees paid for by the University

 3.12.
-A student may also have their fees covered by a partial or full fee reduction (See Student Fee Waivers and Discounts Procedure).
-Commonwealth supported students who receive a fee reduction must still complete a mandatory eCAF (see section 3.6) so they can accept their offer of a Commonwealth Supported Place.
+A student may also have their fees covered by a partial or full tuition fee scholarship (See Student Tuition Fee Scholarships Procedure).
+Commonwealth supported students who receive a tuition fee scholarship must still complete a mandatory eCAF (see section 3.6) so they can accept their offer of a Commonwealth Supported Place.